 Geo-Targeting for the target location

 You have the convenience of geo-targeting all of your social posts in ads.
 Through this, your ad will not be broadcasted across the internet.
 Instead, it will be shared exclusively with the target audience that you set within the ads.
-This ensures that you are targeting the prospects that will later become new patients, within your location.
+This ensures that you target prospects that will later become new patients, within your location.

 Post good pictures:

 Photos help you establish credibility online.
-Post good photographs of your facility, your team, your patients, or even deliver important messages through pictures.
+Post good photographs of your facility, team, and patients, or even deliver important messages through pictures.

 Post a casual campaign like #tbt: